mening12001/Nebula/README.md

 # Nebula-Master
 Nebula-Master contains a client that permits you to send a Computation to any Slave in order to be executed; waiting in turn after the result.
-In order to send a computation to a running Slave(Server) instance, you simply create a new Slave(address_of_slave, port_of_slave) and invoke the method
+In order to send a computation to a running Slave/Server instance, you simply create a new Slave(address_of_slave, port_of_slave) and invoke the method
 "compute(Labda or Computation object)".
 ```java
 Slave slave = new Slave(remote_server_address, remote_server_port);